What is Oxalic Acid?

 This involves soaking cardboard strips and laying them over the frames as staples down each side of the frames or as towels laying on the top of the brood frames.
 The bees will remove them from the hive and in doing so will spread the solution around the hive.
 This method of applying oxalic acid means there is no need to regularly treat as you do with the vaporiser or dribbling.
 However, if you have a strong active hive you may need to replace the strips after 3 or 4 weeks as the bees may remove them too quickly (they need to be in for at least 8 weeks).

-The Glycerine needs to be heated and the oxalic acid dissolved in it.
-The strips or towels are soaked in the solution, and dripped off, then placed as required in the hive.
+Heat the Glycerine and dissolve the oxalic acid in it.
+Soak the strips or towels in the solution, drip off, then place as required in the hive.

 Note: All oxalic treatments can be used in NZ under the “Own use exemption”https://www.mpi.govt.nz/dmsdocument/39404-Guidance-document-Advertising-and-own-use-guidance-for-compounds-for-management-of-disease-in-beehives.pdf